*for full art site, visit Angela Deane

 *for my 9 to 5 offerings, visit Scratch Off Greetings

-After school I moved to London for a spell working in a photo lab and dancing roughly three nights a week, it was there my first real love of walking began.
+After school I moved to London for a spell working in a photo lab and dancing roughly three nights a week and it was there my first real love of walking began.
 Picture a modern day city version of Lizzie Bennet and you have a good sense of me.
 I love the simplicity and freedom as well as being actually free - sans a pitstop for a coffee or wine - of the action.
 It's my favorite way to get to know a place and to get my brain working.
 Ideas flow with abandon.

 It was only natural then to move to New York.
 My mother immigrated to Queens from Italy and my father was Bronx-born so I always knew it was in my future.
-High rents and the problematic nature of gentrification aside, I have to say there is no better city.
+High rents and the problematic nature of skyrocketing rents aside, I have to say there is no better city.
 Shared moments with strangers resonate with me near equal to "actual" relationships and always lift my spirit by way of their beauty, surprise, even sadness.
 Weaving amongst humanity each day is a gift.
 Each pair of my boots well worn after ten years spent there.

 Welcome to my world of ghosts and witches and flowers and dancing creatures.
 Thank you for coming.
 Don't be a stranger.